alterfw/docs/docs/basics/views.md

 title: Views and Layouts
 ---

-Ampersand uses all the power of [Twig](http://twig.sensiolabs.org/) to render templates.
+Alter uses all the power of [Twig](http://twig.sensiolabs.org/) to render templates.

 You can render a view using the `render()` method of `Callback` object.